Originally posted 24th May 2021

 Patterns such as herringbone and chevron have become extremely popular over the last two years, whereas more intricate ‘basket weave’ or ‘brick & ladder’ designs are less frequently seen.
 These styles can also bring a sophisticated, dynamic look to your rooms.
 Let’s examine each pattern more closely and see which might suit your spaces.

 Depending on your ambitions for the overall decor and atmosphere of your room, you might go for any number of the distinctive colours, tones and textures available across our ranges.
 Unfinished engineered oak complements rooms with a lighter, more neutral tone, as does grey herringbone flooring.
-Or for a deeper, richer effect it’s worth considering any number of the dark herringbone types, from antique oak to charcoal vinyl and more.
+Or for a deeper, richer effect it’s worth considering any number of the dark herringbone types, from smoked to charcoal vinyl and more.

 Example herringbone patterns